SteveJustin1963/zork/README.md

 ## code
-- aim for a text adventure structure,
+- to build a text adventure structure

-issues and possible improvements.
+- issues and possible improvements.

-- Forth-83 has a different memory management model compared to modern programming languages,
+- MINT has a limited memory management compared to forth code and higher programming languages
-- so the code must respect the limitations of a 16-bit system
+- we must respect the limitations of a signed 16-bit integer system
-- particularly with regard to fixed-point arithmetic and memory allocation.

-Let's address the issues and improve the code:

-1. Forth does not support structures like higher-level languages.
-Instead, you define "fields" and calculate their memory offsets manually.
-2. Forth does not have automatic garbage collection, so memory allocation (`ALLOCATE`) should be handled carefully to avoid memory leaks.
-3. Interaction with the player should be handled in a more robust way, with better input parsing.
-4. Fixed-point arithmetic is not utilized properly in the given code, and there are no operations where fixed-point would be necessary.
-For a text adventure, fixed-point might not be needed unless you are handling fractional values for scoring or similar.
-5. There is no real "inventory system" implemented in the code.

-code with fixes and improvements for the issues mentioned:

-Improvements made:
-- Replaced `STRUCTURE` with individual `VARIABLE` definitions to define room properties.
-- Replaced `ALLOCATE` with `CREATE` and `CELLS ALLOT` to create a fixed-size inventory.
-- Simplified the inventory to store item IDs as integers.
-- Added a simple command switch for the game loop with options to quit and show inventory.
-- Improved inventory display with `show-inventory`.
-- Removed the `ADD-TO-INVENTORY` input prompt since it's not practical to ask the player every time.
-You would typically call `add-to-inventory` when an item is picked up in the game.
-- Added comments for clarity.

-Please note that a complete implementation of a game like Zork would be far more complex